replikativ/mercurius/README.md

 export STRIPE_API_KEY=sk_test_Hrs6SAopgFPF0bZXSN3f6ELN # your STRIPE API KEY
 ~~~

-The code invocations in the licensed code look like, here for a software that manages customers and has a monthly subscription:
+The code invocations in the licensed code look as follows, here for a software that manages customers and has a monthly subscription:

 ~~~clojure
 (require '[mercurius.core :as m])